nhcarrigan/general-documentation/docs/contributing.md

 First, change the title of the pull request to match your branch name (following the conventions above!).
 Then, follow the instructions in the preset Pull Request template (make sure to complete any steps listed!).

 Congratulations!
 You've submitted your first pull request!
 We will review it as quickly as possible, so keep an eye out for approvals (or requested changes).

+## Pull Request Reviews

+All pull requests require a review before being merged.
+Most reviews will come from Naomi, but some projects may have additional staff who can submit reviews.

+If your pull request is approved, it will be merged and deployed depending on the project's deployment schedule and pipeline.

+If your pull request requires additional changes or information, we ask that you apply the changes promptly.
+Contributions with outstanding change requests that receive no activity within a week will be closed as stale.

 ## Other Contributions